vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 VM also completes that matrix under AddressSanitizer, UBSan, and float-cast- overflow checks.

+### Let SNES catalogs own input normalization and empty-result checks

+Accept sample-number ranges directly, with the existing projection reserved for instrument records.
+Pass the collected vector by value into catalog assembly so it can sort in place; moved and projected inputs no longer need a second copy.
+NinSnes and NamcoSnes use integer ranges for complete directory scans, and SoftCreatSnes passes its existing set.
+Remove redundant empty-input guards from 16 formats; their existing empty-catalog check covers the same case.
+This removes 51 production lines without another format-facing abstraction.

+Extend the shared test across mutable/const/moved vectors, spans, sets, integer ranges, and empty projected records.
+Verify that retained inputs are unchanged, empty inputs read no source bytes, and all forms retain identical ordering and validation.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection, and remaining format-local helpers for redundant state and work.
+- SonyPS2 still approximates key/velocity-dependent regions during scanning
+  under a 3,000-region budget chosen for SF2 table limits.
+Moving this policy to export needs a source-neutral representation of that response; merely renaming the limit would not remove the coupling.
 - Real-file parity remains unverified.
 An optional corpus-path question is pending; the absence of a corpus does not block further code investigation.